• Home

 All of the ingredients for Gluten Free Banana Scones.

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this one because it’s nut safe but it does contain dairy.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

-• Milk of Choice- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
-For non dairy, use a non dairy milk of your choosing.
+• Milk- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
+For non-dairy, use a dairy-free milk of your choosing.

 • Water- Room temperature is best for the glaze.